axos88/optics-rs/README.md

 This is a **pre-release**, and the code is **unfinished** — but it’s good enough to start experimenting with in real projects.

-There’s a lot of room for simplification and improvement.
-Type-level constraints, trait bounds, and generic compositions are kind of bloated right now, and I wouldn’t mind help tightening it up.
+There’s a lot of room for simplification and improvement and I wouldn’t mind help and ideas to do so.

 ### ✨ Features
 - No dependencies — pure Rust, no external crates except for testing